NickGeramanis/gym-navigation/README.md

 Currently, only one track has been implemented in each environment.

-Furthermore, some unit tests have been implemented in folder `tests` to verify the proper functioning of the code.
+Furthermore, some unit tests have been implemented in the folder `tests` to verify the proper functioning of the code.

 ## Status